tsvi/pycon/slides.md

 -->

-# A simple dynamic import
+# Example - A simple dynamic import

 ```python
 from importlib import util